tex2e/gold-heist/README.md

 Gold Heist
 ========================

-Avoid patrol bots, steal a gold and come back with keeping from being seen!
+Avoid patrol bots, steal a gold and come back so as not to be found by enemies!

 ![snapshot](snapshot.png)

 Features
 ---------------